 - Add the final cup of milk and continue stirring until the sauce starts to boil.
 Then reduce down to moderate heat.
 Make sure you stir to the edges of the saucepan and across the base to prevent the sauce from sticking.

 - Continue stirring until a smooth, thick sauce forms (5 – 8 mins).
-If you feel your sauce is too thin, continue cooking until it thickens.
+If you feel your sauce is too thin, continue cooking/stirring until it thickens.

 - Remove from the stove.
 Quickly whisk in the lightly beaten egg.
-Season with salt, white pepper and a dash of nutmeg.
-I also like to add handful of grated parmesan cheese.
-Taste to check seasoning and adjust if required.
-If you don’t taste, you won’t know.
+Add the parmesan cheese.
+Have a taste.
+Season with salt (if required), white pepper and a dash of nutmeg.

 - Butter the base and sides of a medium baking dish.
 I used a 24 cm x 24 cm / 9.5″ x 9.5″ baking dish.